sparklemotion/nokogiri/nokogumbo-import/README.md

 * Instead of returning `unknown` as the element name for unknown tags, the original tag name is returned verbatim.

+# Flavors of Nokogumbo
+Nokogumbo uses libxml2, the XML library underlying Nokogiri, to speed up parsing.
+If the libxml2 headers are not available, then Nokogumbo resorts to using Nokogiri's Ruby API to construct the DOM tree.

+Nokogiri can be configured to either use the system library version of libxml2 or use a bundled version.
+By default (as of Nokogiri version 1.8.4), Nokogiri will use a bundled version.

+To prevent differences between versions of libxml2, Nokogumbo will only use libxml2 if the build process can find the exact same version used by Nokogiri.
+This leads to three possibilities

+1. Nokogiri is compiled with the bundled libxml2.
+In this case, Nokogumbo will (by default) use the same version of libxml2.
+2. Nokogiri is compiled with the system libxml2.
+In this case, if the libxml2 headers are available, then Nokogumbo will (by default) use the system version and headers.
+3. Nokogiri is compiled with the system libxml2 but its headers aren't available at build time for Nokogumbo.
+In this case, Nokogumbo will use the slower Ruby API.

+Using libxml2 can be required by passing `-- --with-libxml2` to `bundle exec rake` or to `gem install`.
+Using libxml2 can be prohibited by instead passing `-- --without-libxml2`.

+Functionally, the only difference between using libxml2 or not is in the behavior of `Nokogiri::XML::Node#line`.
+If it is used, then `#line` will return the line number of the corresponding node.
+Otherwise, it will return 0.

 # Installation

     git clone https://github.com/rubys/nokogumbo.git